What is the best blog hosting site to use? Bluehost and Siteground are the most popular ones out there, but which should you choose?

 I’m going to tell you which one I’m using…

 When I started blogging a little over a year ago, I (like many) started out with Bluehost.
 I honestly loved and would still recommend them.
-But at the beginning of this year I decided to move my blog somewhere else.
+But at the beginning of last year I decided to move my blog somewhere else.

 You’re probably thinking… “She moved to Siteground!”

 In this post, I’m going to share with you my experience with Bluehost, why I switched, where to and why it wasn’t to Siteground.

 My Experience with Bluehost

 So Bluehost is kind of up there in the clouds where you’re not sure if they’re amazing (because everyone is saying so) or they suck (because everyone is saying so).
 All I can tell you is my personal experience with them.
 So here goes.

 When I started blogging I decided to choose Bluehost for several reasons (I even wrote a post about it!).

 But the main reason was for ease of use.
 Bluehost is 100% newbie friendly.
 They literally walk you through each step when getting started.
 You get: